Managing Priorities with the Eisenhower Matrix

 The quadrants can be read as follows:

-4. Not urgent and not important: Usually stuff that is pleasant to do, but has no significance.
+- Not urgent and not important: It is usually stuff that is pleasant to do but has no significance.

 It is important to take into consideration that:

-• People that spend most of their time in quadrant I live by crisis.
+- People who spend most of their time in quadrant I live by crisis.
 This quadrant dominates them.
 If you are there, you should consider how to shrink quadrant I and move to quadrant II, where you are more effective;

-• Effective people stay out of quadrants III and IV.
+- Effective people avoid quadrants III and IV.
 You should consider delegating quadrant III activities when possible.
-Avoid quadrant IV activities all together; this should be your “do not do” list.
+Avoid quadrant IV activities altogether; this should be your “do not do” list.

-1. As far as I understand, the matrix was created by Stephen Covey.
+As far as I understand, the matrix was created by Stephen Covey.
 He refers to it as The Time Management Matrix, however.
-The matrix is widely known as the Eisenhower Matrix, in honor of USA 34º president Dwight D. Eisenhower, but I don’t know by whom and when the matrix was named the Eisenhower Matrix.
+The matrix is widely known as the Eisenhower Matrix, in honor of USA 34th President, Dwight D. Eisenhower, but I don’t know by whom and when the matrix was named the Eisenhower Matrix. ↩